jameshfisher/jameshfisher.com/_posts/2017-02-28-tcp-server-pthreads.md

 ---
-title: "Writing a TCP server with the `pthread` API"
+title: "How to write a TCP server with the `pthread` API"
 ---

 I've described several ways to write a TCP server: